Travel in Iceland remains normal. See details on the latest eruption.

 Bath Season: All year round

-You must ask permission from the landowners at Hjörgshlíð as the pool is within their land.
-There is a small green rustic changing room shed right next to the pool but that is about it.
+While free, you’ll have to ask permission from the landowners at Hjörgshlíð, as the pool is within their land.
+A small green rustic changing room shed is right next to the pool.
+Don’t be scared of the growing algae.
+At this point, it’s part of nature.

 Price: Free